THE CONFERENCE

 Not consistent enough.

-You learn to hide the numbers.
+You learned to hide the numbers.

 First from your parents.